Managing Multiple-Organization Accounts

 Here’s a two-minute video walkthrough:

-- After the feature is enabled, see the New Account Page.
+- After the feature is enabled, see the New Organization Page.

-- Enter the name of the child-organization you wish to create and click the Create button.
+- Enter the name of the child-organization you wish to create.
 The child-organization name cannot exceed 32 characters.

 The new child-organization inherits the parent-organization’s plan and is added to the parent-organization’s billing account.
 If you want to update the child-organization’s billing, contact your sales representative.